Greg

 Somehow this seems improbable.

 Then had a bit to eat at the Open Market, and subsequently back home, via a drop into the club to show Pauline a couple of photos of the Ami, which she thinks I should keep.
-At home, she was more responsive than ever before, and certainly had more of it herself.
 Then took her home, home for a while, and back to pick her up to see “The Jungle Book” - at her mother's expense.
 Film was quite good, but had to go just about straight back home.

 Something about this incident—possibly the choice of film—reminded me that Pauline was only 15.